Did you ever attend a corporate meeting in your night suit?

 The following are the elements of a PowerPoint style guide:

-- Rules for logo and use of colours
+- Rules for logo and use of colors

 - PowerPoint template layout examples or options

-- Fonts: typeface size and use of font colours
+- Fonts: typeface size and use of font colors

 - Arrows and Shapes